 The Company performed a detailed analysis of its business models for managing financial assets and analysis of their cash flow characteristics.
-Please refer to page 68 for more detailed information regarding the new classification requirements under IFRS 9.
+Please refer below for more detailed information regarding the new classification requirements under IFRS 9.
 The following table reconciles the carrying amounts of financial assets, from their previous measurement category in accordance with IAS 39 to their new measurement categories upon transition to IFRS 9 on 1 January 2018:

-IAS39 carrying amount £'000 Reclassifications £'000 Remeasurements £'000 IFRS9 carrying amount £'000 Investments at amortised cost Opening balance under IAS 39 355,309 - - 355,309 Reclassification - - - - Remeasurement: ECL allowance (9,743) - (2,338) (12,081) Closing balance 345,566 - (2,338) 343,228
+IAS39 carrying amount £'000 Reclassifications £'000 Remeasurements £'000 IFRS9 carrying amount £'000 Investments at amortised cost Opening balance under IAS 39 Reclassification 355,309 - - - - 355,309 - Remeasurement: ECL allowance (9,743) - (2,338) (12,081) Closing balance 345,566 - (2,338) 343,228